thangngoc89/SegmentAnyTooth/README.md

 # Save the predicted mask
 import cv2
-cv2.imwrite("predicted_mask.jpg", mask * 10)  # Scale mask for visualization if needed
+cv2.imwrite("predicted_mask.jpg", mask * 5)  # Scale mask for visualization if needed
 ```

 Notes:
 -	Model weights must be placed in the weights/ directory (or specify another directory).
 -	Views correspond to different photographic angles of intraoral images.
--	Output mask is a NumPy array with pixel values representing FDI tooth numbers.
+-	Output mask is a NumPy array with pixel values representing **FDI** tooth numbers.

 ## 📜 License